-Review of Manuscripts.-Editorial procedure and policy.-Normally, manuscripts are sent to a member of the editorial board.
-Reviewers may consult with such other authorities as necessary to confirm the scientific merit of any part or all of the manuscript.
-In event of an unfavorable review, manuscripts are sent to a second and sometimes a third reviewer for additional opinions.
+REVIEW OF MANUSCRIPTS.-Editorial procedure and policy.-Each manuscript will receive two simultaneous reviews.
+Reviewer may consult with other authorities as necessary to confirm the scientific merit of any part or all of the manuscript.

 After review, manuscripts are edited for grammar and conciseness.
 Changes may be suggested to achieve uniformity in style, clarity of presentation, and economy of words.